 Climate of Sydney explained

-Sydney has 109.5 clear days and 127.2 cloudy days annually,[13] though it has around 200 days of visible sunshine if partly cloudy days or sunny breaks are counted.[14]
-Overall, Sydney has just about 66% of possible sun for Jun-Aug and around 54% for Dec-Feb, making winter sunnier than summer on average, in addition to the city being sunny around 65% of the time in the year with its 2,640 hours of annual sunshine.[15]
-Sydney's heat is predominantly dry in spring, but usually humid in the summertime.[16]
-On some hot summer days, low pressure troughs increase humidity and southerly busters decrease temperatures by late afternoon or early evening.[17]
-[18] In the warm season, particularly late summer and early autumn, troughs combined with a humid air mass can bring large amounts of rainfall,[19] and in late autumn to early winter, the city can be affected by east coast lows.[20]
-When the subtropical ridge is north of Sydney in late winter to early spring, the wind comes from the west or inland.
-As the ridge moves south in summer and autumn, the winds become easterly.[21]
-[22] [23]
+Sydney has 109.5 clear days and 127.2 cloudy days annually,[17] though it has around 200 days of visible sunshine if partly cloudy days or sunny breaks are counted.[18]
+Overall, Sydney has just about 66% of possible sun for Jun-Aug and around 54% for Dec-Feb, making winter sunnier than summer on average, in addition to the city being sunny around 65% of the time in the year with its 2,640 hours of annual sunshine.[19]
+On some hot summer days, southerly busters decrease temperatures by late afternoon or early evening.[20]
+[21] In the warm season, troughs combined with a humid air mass can bring large amounts of rainfall.[22]
+In late autumn to early winter, the city can be affected by east coast lows.[23]
+Afternoon windspeed recorded in Sydney Airport averages at 24.3 km/h (15.0 mph) in an annual basis, making Sydney the windiest capital city in Australia.[19]

 Seasons

-In late spring and summer, Sydney can sometimes get northwesterly winds from the Outback, which are dry and hot, making the temperatures soar above 38C, with the relative humidity as low as 15%.
+Sydney can receive hot, dry northwesterly winds from the Outback that make the temperatures soar above 40C.
 This happens after the northwesterlies are carried entirely over the continental landmass, not picking up additional moisture from a body of water and retaining most of their heat.
-On these occasions, Sydney can experience the fury of the desert climate,[42] although they are often ended with a southerly buster, which is a windy, shallow cold front that sweeps up from the southeast abruptly cooling the temperature.
-At times, it may be accompanied by a thunderstorm and drizzle, and it may keep the temperatures cool the following few days as well.[43]
-These strong, hot, northwesterly winds from the interior always precede a vigorous, westerly cold front (which usually drags warm inland air towards the southern and eastern coasts).[44]
-[45]
+On these occasions, the city can experience the fury of the desert climate,[41] although they are often ended with a southerly buster, which is a windy, shallow cold front or a sea breeze that sweeps up from the southeast abruptly cooling the temperature.
+At times, it may be accompanied by a thunderstorm and drizzle, and it may keep the temperatures cool the following few days as well.[42]
+These hot, northwesterly winds from the interior may precede a vigorous, westerly cold front.[43]
+[44]

 In the Sydney central business district, an average of 15 days a year have temperatures of more than 30C and 3 days with temperatures over 35C.[17]
 In contrast, western suburbs such as Liverpool and Penrith have 41 and 67 days with temperatures above 30C, 10 and 19 days above 35C, and, 1 and 4 days above 40C, respectively.[45]